Palaeoloxodon naumanni: Description

-Palaeoloxodon naumanni, like other members of the genus Palaeoloxodon had a growth of bone, dubbed the parietal-occipital crest on the top of the skull to anchor the splenius and possibly other muscles to support the head.
-In comparison to other Eurasian species of Palaeoloxodon, the parietal-occipital crest was only weakly developed (though more pronounced in males than in females) and does not come near the nasal opening, comparable to the condition in the African Palaeoloxodon recki.
+Palaeoloxodon naumanni, like other members of the genus Palaeoloxodon had a growth of bone, dubbed the parietal-occipital crest (POC) on the top of the skull to anchor the splenius and possibly other muscles to support the head.
+In comparison to many Eurasian species of Palaeoloxodon, the POC was only weakly developed (though more pronounced in males than in females) and does not come near the nasal opening, comparable to the condition in the African Palaeoloxodon recki.
+This weakly developed morphology, (the so-called "Stuttgart morph") of the POC appears to have been the ancestral condition in Palaeoloxodon.
 The frons (forehead region) of the skull is wide and proportionally flat, with the frontal being high.
 The premaxillae bones (which contain the tusks) are relatively short in comparison to other Palaeoloxodon species.
 The stylohyoid bone shows the development of a distinctive depression called the "angulus", which appears to be a unique autapomorphy (distinctive characteristic) of this species.

 The species like other elephants was sexually dimorphic, with P. naumanni having a reconstructed shoulder height of 2.4-2.8 m, for males and around 2 m for females.
 This is relatively small in comparison to other (non-dwarf) Palaeoloxodon species.
 The shoulders represent the highest position of the back.
 The limb bones are generally robust, and the deltoid muscle ridge on the humerus is well developed.
 The tusks were upward curving and somewhat twisted in males, but were relatively straight and untwisted in females, and reached a maximum length of about 2.2-2.4 m and a maximum diameter of 20 cm.